Skip to main content

 2. Unfasten ties.
 (Some gown ties can be broken rather than untied.)

-4. Turn contaminated outside toward the inside.
+4. Turn contaminated outside toward the inside and over the hands.

 5. Fold or roll into a bundle and discard.

-6. Perform hand hygiene before exiting the patient area.
+6. Perform hand hygiene if contamination occurs.

-Removing a gown (PPE).
+Removing gown (PPE).

 How to remove goggles or face shield: